 Libraries also resumed operations on June 15.
 All returned books need to be quarantined for 72 hours.

-Performing arts centers may also reopen on June 29.
+Performing arts centers also reopened on June 29.

-Amusement parks can reopen on June 29, but will be capped at 25 percent of capacity.
+Amusement parks reopened on June 29, but are capped at 25 percent of capacity.

 Petting zoos are also allowed to open, so pet away.

 Outdoor race tracks were allowed to waive the checkered flag beginning June 15.
 The N.H.
-Motorspeedway in Loudon will host a NASCAR race on August 2.
-However, no camping will be allowed and capacity will be limited to 35 percent of capacity.
+Motorspeedway in Loudon hostr a NASCAR race on August 2.
+However, no camping was allowed and capacity was limited to 35 percent of capacity.